GautierLearnsProgramming/AutoMining/README.md

 <h4> Recap </h4>

 So, to recap, a typical ship trip will look like that :
-l. undock from your base using the instructions in [baseUndock]
+* undock from your base using the instructions in [baseUndock]
-l. execute the instructions in the required path
+* execute the instructions in the required path
-l. dock to your base using the instructions in [baseDock]
+* dock to your base using the instructions in [baseDock]

 <h3> Execution </h3>